Conceiva/MezzmoKodiPlugin/README.txt

+2.2.0.7a 8/25/2024 Test Release

+-  Added support for Kodi 22 Piers interim development builds

+2.2.0.7 8/4/2024

+- Added support for PNG artwork with Mezzmo servers.
+Requires Mezzmo v6.0.7.25 .
+- Added detection for missing Mezzmo artwork when syncing with Kodi.
+Now a sync log entry will be generated indicating missing artwork.
+- Added support for Kodi additional artwork like clearlogo, clearart, banners and more leveraging the UserPoster feature.
+Currently limited to movies.
+- Added enhanced description option which will prepend the Last Played Date / Time and playcount to the media item description.
+- Moved some log entries which were being written to the general log file to their proper sync log database.
+- Continued the Kodi logfile reduction effort by writing them to the addon general and sync logs.

+2.2.0.6 6/14/2024

+- Fixed issue caused by path table behavior change in Kodi 21 where information panel for TV Episodes was not working in some instances using Kodi native mode.
+- Removed Mezzmo Unknown Actor entry, when a video entry does not have any actors, from syncing to the Kodi database.

+2.2.0.5 5/13/2024

+- Fixed minor bug where improperly and formatted actor list entry from Mezzmo or UPnP server could cause an exception error with Kodi 20 and higher.
+The performance stats would not display for the playlist.
+This was due to a zero length actor entry.
+  These entries will be ignored now but a message will be added to the Mezzmo addon logging facility to indicate an issue.
+- Added new setting to select folder / playlist backdrop source or None.
+Previously only the generic addon backdrop was used.
+Now the Mezzmo playlist / folder backdrops can be selected for display.
+The default setting is Mezzmo.
+Addon was the previous default behavior with prior versions of the addon.

-2.2.0.4
+2.2.0.4 4/18/2024

-- Added checking to ensure multiple instances of New Search would be displayed in a Search result when a large number of seach items are returned.
+- Added checking to ensure multiple instances of New Search would be displayed in a Search result when a large number of search items are returned.
 - Improved checking for maximum search results introduced under v2.2.0.1.
 Previously there were instances where more items would be displayed than the addon setting.
 - Added error checking for certain Linux platforms not able to import the common.py file properly due to Python handling of inspect command
-- Added more duration format checking for certain UPnP servers
+- Added improved duration format checking for certain UPnP servers
-- Removed UPnP check for displaying photos with generic UPnP servers
+- Added addon setting to enable displaying of photos with generic UPnP servers
-- Fixed bug in generic displaying of photo slideshow due to missing width, height and dates from item piclist dictionary
+- Fixed bug in generic UPnP displaying of photo slideshow due to missing width, height and dates from item piclist dictionary
 - Fixed bug in generic displaying of music with Gerbera UPnP servers due to improper format of originaltrack information.